 “Preconceived intent” means that the applicant intended to immigrate to the United States, and misrepresented his or her intent to immigration authorities in order to get a non-immigrant visa or enter the U.S. as Visa Waiver entrant.

-Under the Foreign Affairs Manual (FAM), Department of State has a narrow framework for determining when there is immigrant versus nonimmigrant intent.
-Under these rules, for example, if a foreign national files for adjustment of status within 30 days of entry on a B-2 visa, there would be a presumption of preconceived intent.
-If between 30 and 60 days, the presumption would become rebuttable, meaning that it can be overcome by evidence to the contrary.
+30/60 Rule: Under the Foreign Affairs Manual (FAM), Department of State had a narrow framework for determining when there is immigrant versus nonimmigrant intent.
+Under these rules, for example, if a foreign national filed for adjustment of status within 30 days of entry on a B-2 visa, there would be a presumption of preconceived intent.
+If between 30 and 60 days, the presumption would become rebuttable, meaning that it could be overcome by evidence to the contrary.
 If after 60 days, there would be no presumption of preconceived intent.
-The 30/60-day rule is a Department of State rule, and there is no specific USCIS rule that is similar; however, USCIS often relies on this general guideline in making its own determinations, as a matter of discretion, in adjustment application adjudications.
+The 30/60-day rule was a Department of State rule, and there is no specific USCIS rule that is similar; however, USCIS often relied on this general guideline in making its own determinations, as a matter of discretion, in adjustment application adjudications.

 However, there is favorable court precedent and subsequent USCIS policy manual stating that immediate relatives (such as children, spouses or parents) of U.S. citizens are exempt from the “preconceived intent” consideration.
 For example, in Matter of Cavazos (BIA 1980), the Board of Immigration Appeals (BIA) reversed an immigration judge who denied adjustment to the spouse of a US Citizen solely on the basis of preconceived immigrant intent.
 There, the BIA held that in the case of immediate relatives seeking a grant of adjustment of status, the regulations essentially negated “preconceived intent as an adverse factor in a meritorious case.”
 In other words, if the only adverse factor is a preconceived intent, immediate relative adjustment applications should be granted.